equinor/rdi_inclinometer/docs/for_developers.md

 The Rasberry Pi will automatically connect to a WIFI network called mmo with password xxx, see `etc/wpa_supplicant/wpa_supplicant.conf` for configuration settings.

 When developing, it is useful to start a WIFI hot-spot called mmo using your mobile, and also connect your computer to it.
-The Rasberry Pi should be accessible from IP http://192.168.43.247.
+Open the Hotspot window on the phone.
+After a few minutes, the SMART-SCOPE computer should appear as pi1.
+Note the IP address assigned to the pi1 (example 192.168.43.73)The Rasberry Pi should be accessible from IP http://192.168.43.73.

 # Create .img files